A Strong and Simple Deep Learning Baseline for BCI MI Decoding: Related work

 \subsubsection{1D CNN}

 The most straightforward and intuitive approach for leveraging convolution in the analysis of EEG signals is through the utilization of 1D convolution.
 By employing temporal convolutions, it becomes feasible to capture temporal patterns within the data.
 Other types of 1D convolution have also been proposed such as 1D spatial convolutions~\cite{li2019channel}, dilated 1D convolutions and Mixed-Scale-Conv blocks~\cite{lun2020simplified}.
 Other works introduced more complex layers such as Residual blocks~\cite{he2016deep}, Inception blocks~\cite{szegedy2015going}, and Squeeze and Excitation blocks~\cite{hu2018squeeze} forming a Multi-branch Multi-scale 1D CNN in~\cite{liu2023compact}.

-In our work we only rely on 1D-temporal convolutions in a simple architecture, highly resembling early vision CNNs.
+In our work we only rely on 1D-temporal convolutions in a simple architecture, resembling early vision CNNs.
 A similar model has been proposed in~\cite{mattioli20221d} for BCI.